csestili/gan-video-synth/README.md

    ```
  3. Define performance parameters:
     ```python
+    # Tempo of the song in beats per minute.
     bpm = 135

+    # Number of beats to generate an animation for.
     num_beats = 16

+    # ImageNet class IDs to include in the y vector.
     classes = [398, 402]

+    # Magnitude to scale the y vector to.
+If this goes higher than 7-8, the images get quite abstract.
     y_scale = 2

+    # If true, then ignore the `classes` setting and generate a random y vector.
     random_label = False

+    # If true, then quantize y vector entries to 1 if greater than 0.5, or 0 otherwise.
     quantize_label = False

+    # The indices in the range [0, 128) to change in the z vector.
     axis_sets = [
         range(0, 8),
         range(8, 16),